 This course is a study of the chemical processes and procedures used to produce a black oxide finish on firearms utilizing the hot caustic immersion and rust bluing processes.
 Metal preparation, bluing room design, equipment, chemicals, and safety factors will be covered.
 Polishing techniques and metal preparation utilizing primarily hand techniques will be emphasized.
-Students will develop skills by applying these processes to test pieces, tools, and project firearms,

-One lecture and two laboratory hours a week.
-Credit: Two semester hours.
+Students will develop skills by applying these processes to test pieces, tools, and project firearms.
+One lecture and two laboratory hours per week.

-GS 1113 GUNSMITHING THEORY I Prerequisite: NONE
+GS 1102 GUNSMITHING THEORY I

-This course will give the student an explanation of firearms design, function nomenclature, assembly & disassembly and minor repair.
-Students will use factory updates in this course.
-The course will cover shotguns (Over/under, Pump, Internal Gas Systems, External Gas Systems, Short & Long, Recoil& Blowback Systems).
-Two lecture and two laboratory hours a week.
+This course will give the student an explanation of firearms design, function, nomenclature, assembly/disassembly and minor troubleshooting.
+This course will cover shotguns (pump, semi auto, gas systems, and recoil operated systems), and rifles (semi auto, lever action, and bolt actions).
+Factory updates for each gun will also be covered.
+One lecture and two laboratory hours per week.
+Credit: Two semester hours

-GS 1122 GUNSMITHING THEORY II
+GS 1112 GUNSMITHING THEORY II

-This course will cover firearms design, function nomenclature, assembly and disassembly of guns, and minor gun repair.
-Factory updates for each oun will also be covered.
-The course will cover semi-automatic pistols. double-action revolvers, single-action revolvers, gas operated rifles, and lever action rifles.

-Two lecture and two laboratory hours a week.
-Credit: Two semester hours.
+This course will give the student an explanation of firearms design, function, nomenclature, assembly/disassembly and minor troubleshooting.
+This course will cover semi-auto pistols, double-action revolvers, single action revolvers.
+One lecture and two laboratory hours per week.